umccr/data-portal-status-page/deploy/README.md

 To deploy the application stack.
 You will just need to deploy 2 stacks which are `predeployment` and `pipeline` stack.
 The pipeline stack will take care of the `data_portal_status_page` stack deployment.

+_*After the predeployment stack is deployed.
+SSL certificate must be validated before proceeding to pipeline stack_

 Instruction on deployment (**must** be in order):

 Deploy predeployment stack
 ```
 $ cdk deploy DataPortalStatusPagePredeploymentStack --profile=dev
 ```

+Validate SSL certificate through the console before proceeding.

 Deploy pipeline stack
 ```